masoudndata/Data-Science/Crack Detection/surface crack detection.md

+This folder is about detecting cracks on the concrete. a TensorFlow CNN was used for make our predictions.
+The dataset consist of 40000 images, however for saving time and memory We use training data consisting of 7000.
 The Dataset could be downloaded from https://www.kaggle.com/arunrk7/surface-crack-detection.

 **Dataset info:** <br/>
 Concrete surface cracks are major defect in civil structures.
 Building Inspection which is done for the evaluation of rigidity and tensile strength of the building.
 Crack detection plays a major role in the building inspection, finding the cracks and determining the building health.